dannyhw/aws_scripts/README.md

 ## For remotely executing bash on elb attached instances:

-Make sure you have authentication setup with rsa keys and your private key is is_rsa in ~/.ssh.
+Make sure you have authentication setup with rsa keys and your private key is id_rsa in ~/.ssh.
 Also aws cli should be configured correctly (authenication/ec2 iam role already setup) and default region set.
 Potentially further arguments can be added to this script to be more flexible (this is a to do).

 NOTE: About using sudo flag, THIS IS DANGEROUS, BE CAREFUL.
 Also using sudo non interactively likely depends on sudo not prompting you for a password, need to test this.